Lavakumar03/Lavakumar03/README.md

 ## 🚀 What I'm Up To

-Currently, I'm working on [To Know New things] to deepen my understanding of AI and ML concepts.
+Currently, I'm working on Artificial Inteligence to deepen my understanding of AI and ML concepts.
 I believe in the power of collaboration, so feel free to connect if you share similar interests or if you have exciting ideas to explore together.

 ## 🌱 Learning Journey